Social Work Programs in California | No GRE/CSWE Accredited

 Online programs often hold face to face classes once a week but some may even do so every other week.
 Some may require brief residencies to attend class in person over a weekend (do your research diligently).
 Some online programs may even be fully asynchronous which means there are no live classes.
 Rather all coursework is completed using a learning management system (e.g. Canvas, Moodle, etc.); however, do not assume the time commitment is any less than an in-person program.

 The only in-person work that is required for those completing an online social work degree is supervised field work at an agency or organization.
 Even if a student is completing an online program based in Los Angeles, for example, but lives in San Francisco, they can complete their field work placement close to home.
+It’s important to note, though, that often students are responsible for finding their own internship, and may have to jump through hoops if there are no Memorandums of Agreements set up between the school and the internship site.

 There are numerous fulfilling field work placement opportunities in California due to its geographical and demographic diversity and large population.
 Some students may even be able to complete their field hours at their full-time social work or human services job, if they have one.